 Financial statements are the report card of a business.
-Learn how to read, analyze, and create financial statements so you can get a full and accurate understanding of your finances, and those of any companies you may invest in.
-Financial statements will tell you how much money the operation has stashed away, how much debt is owed, the income coming in each month, and the expenses going out the door.
+Learn how to read these documents, and you will gain insight into your own finances and those of any company you may invest in.
+Financial statements will tell you how much money the firm has and how much debt it owes.
+You'll be able to figure out how much income the firm makes each month, and how much it sends out the door.

-The 10-K is a special collection of financial statements that a company is required to file with the SEC every year.
-It contains much more information than the annual report, including both an income statement and a balance sheet.
-Instead of simply saying how much debt the company has, for example, these statements will break down exactly where each of its debt obligations lies—whether it's in deferred taxes, short-term loans, or overhead costs.
+The 10-K is a collection of financial statements that a company must file with the SEC every year.
+It contains much more insight than the annual report.
+The 10-K includes both an income statement and a balance sheet.
+Instead of simply saying how much debt the firm has, for instance, these statements will break down where each debt lies.
+You will learn about any deferred taxes, short-term loans, or overhead costs.

-Learning how to read and understand a balance sheet can be tough since there's so much information packed into each line, but that's also what makes them so important to read.
-Many of the ratios and figures that analysts use when discussing a company's financial health are calculated from the balance sheet.
+Learning how to read a balance sheet can be tough since there's so much data packed into each line.
+But that's also what makes them so important to read.
+Many of the ratios and figures that analysts use when talking about a firm's financial health are calculated from the balance sheet.

 Accounting Methods and Tricks

 A company knows the ins and outs of financial statements better than the beginning investor.
 And, they know how to tweak the data to spruce up their image on paper.